Following are general information of vaccinations and malaria. It should not be used without consultation with your travel doctor.

 Following are general information so please check and follow instruction of ministry of health and foreign affairs in your country and consult your doctor based on your travel plan.

-hepatitis A and typhoid are recommended for most travellers.
+Recommended Vaccinations According to Centers for Disease Control and Prevention (CDC), vaccinations against hepatitis A and typhoid are recommended for most travellers.

-Hepatitis A is a liver disease that results from infection with the Hepatitis A virus.
+A is a liver disease that results from infection with the Hepatitis A virus.
 It can range in severity from a mild illness lasting a few weeks to a severe illness lasting several months.
 Hepatitis A is usually spread when a person ingests fecal matter — even in microscopic amounts — from contact with objects, food, or drinks contaminated by the feces or stool of an infected person.

 * Source, Centers for Disease Control and Prevention.

-Typhoid fever is a bacterial disease, caused by Salmonella typhi.
+is a bacterial disease, caused by Salmonella typhi.
 It is transmitted through the ingestion of food or drink contaminated by the faeces or urine of infected people.

 Symptoms usually develop 1–3 weeks after exposure, and may be mild or severe.
 They include high fever, malaise, headache, constipation or diarrhoea, rose-coloured spots on the chest, and enlarged spleen and liver.
 Healthy carrier state may follow acute illness.